nikcbg/terraform_null_provider/README.md

 # terraform_null_provider

 ### Purpose of the repository
-- The repository is to test `null_resputce` provider with Terraform.
+- The repository is to test `null_resource` provider with Terraform.

 #### List of files in the repository